 ✔ Double-check state and local regulations

-Since Covid-19, the vaccination requirements have shifted dramatically in some areas.
+As a new school nurse, one pro tip before the school year is to check local immunization requirements.
+Since Covid-19, requirements have shifted dramatically in some areas.
 Whether it’s the school district, city, county, or state, take the time to look into what the current policies are for immunizations, as well as privacy and other concerns.
-And then, work to make sure those policies are understood and adhered to as you plan out your strategy.
+From there, work to make sure those policies are understood and adhered to as you plan out your strategy.

 ✔ Consult your co-workers

 While some schools employ just a single nurse — and even some districts — other educational facilities may employ an entire team of nursing professionals, as well as therapists and other clinicians.

 If you’re new, find out just who you’ll be working with, and in what capacity.
 Likewise, if you’re returning, find out if anything has changed.
 By doing so, you can work toward your own success by making sure that everyone is included when you’re setting and coordinating your strategy for the year ahead.

 ✔ Get acquainted with the school’s facilities and equipment

 If you’re working in a new facility this school year, take the time during your first few days to get as familiar as possible with the buildings and grounds.
 Of course, this should begin with a full review of the medical facilities and equipment.
 But, don’t stop there!
 The better acquainted you are with the entire school setting, the better prepared you’ll be for any emergencies and other challenges.

 ✔ Get acquainted (or re-acquainted) with students

 School nurses generally start working before the new school year begins.
 This gives them some time to set up and prepare.
 That said, one of the most critical jobs during this phase is to get acquainted with the students under your watch.